ferdavid1/DeepComponents/README.md

 ## Neural Network
 - PyTorch
-- Very simple, 2-hidden-layer model with ADAM optimization, Cross-Entropy Loss, ReLU activations.
+- Very simple, 2-hidden-layer model with SGD optimization and momentum, Cross-Entropy Loss, ReLU activations.
-- Thus not-so-deep, so once I get it working on one hidden layer I'll make it two hidden layers and so forth

 ## Results
 - With the 51-D representation, max accuracy of 88%

 ## Generation of Images
 - Generating Images (with noise) from 1D representation sequences
+- Under Visualizations/generated

+## Future
+- Use persistent homology of the nonzeroed morse function to classify numbers.